Letchworth Croquet Club

 Edward Martin:

 Alabaster Memorial Doubles: A one-day partner-mix-and-match Doubles event.
 Donation in aid of charity £5.
-To be played on July 5th.
-Details from John and Tricia Noble TBA
+To be played on Saturday July 4th.

 Please, for all competitions: